-But where do those names come from?
+But where do hurricane names come from?
 Why do we give human names to violent, mindless masses of water and wind?
+And how do we all agree which name to use?
 The practice dates back to the 1950s, although people have been naming tropical cyclones for centuries.

-, so the 1950 season featured such bizarrely named storms as Hurricane Dog, Hurricane Easy, Hurricane Jig, Hurricane Item and Hurricane Love.
-There was also a Tropical Storm How
+That was the first year when Atlantic tropical cyclones received official names, although they still weren't human ones.
+These initial names were taken from the Joint Army/Navy Phonetic Alphabet, so the 1950 season featured such bizarrely named storms as Hurricane Dog, Hurricane Easy, Hurricane Jig, Hurricane Item and Hurricane Love.
+There was also a Tropical Storm How in early October.

-This tradition continued for the next two years, but it had a glaring flaw: The same list of names was recycled every year, so the 1950-'52 seasons each featured a Hurricane Able through at least Hurricane Fox.
-That became confusing, so in 1953 the NHC began using female human names, which proved far more successful.
-Not only did it make storm identification easier, but it also helped authorities and news outlets pass warnings on to the public — and helped the public pay attention to those warnings.
+This tradition continued for two years, but it had a glaring flaw: The same list of names was recycled every year, so the 1950-'52 seasons each featured a Hurricane Able through at least Hurricane Fox.
+That became confusing, so in 1953 the U.S. National Hurricane Center began using female human names, which proved far more successful.
+Not only did it make storm identification easier, but it helped authorities and news outlets spread warnings — and helped the public pay attention to them.

+The season for tropical cyclones in the Pacific Ocean is generally the same, although it officially begins May 15 in the Eastern Pacific.
 Naming Pacific cyclones is often more complex than in the Atlantic, with different lists for the Eastern, Central and Western Pacific, as well as for Australia, Fiji, Papua New Guinea, the Philippines, the North Indian Ocean and the Southwest Indian Ocean.
-See the NHC's list of worldwide tropical cyclone names
+See the NHC's list of Pacific storm names for more info.

 Editor's note: This story has been updated since it was originally published Aug.
 26, 2011.